chukinas/statechart/README.md

 - [ ] final state
 - [ ] state history (when re-entering a state, default to where you left off)
 - [ ] transition history

-## Tasks for 0.1.0 release

-- add typespecs for public functions
-- Make sure all Statechart functions/macros have a one-liner summary